Crualizo/celeste-pwp/README.md

-This project will be for a friend's photography as she is  turning into a side gig.
+This project will be for a friend who is a photographer.
+She is turning her hobby into a side gig.